slatedocs/slate/source/includes/_metadata.md

 * Both the keys and values must be strings.
 * For each record, you can have up to 10 custom attributes.

-Metadata is added to the object as a JSON string.
-For example, "{'id':'1234','name':'Lucy'}"
+Metadata is added to the object a set of key-value pairs, where the key is in the format metadata.key_name, for example: metadata.id or metadata.name or metadata.date, and so on.

 See the examples for more information.